crossterm-rs/crossterm/README.md

 ## Contributing

-I highly appreciate it when you are contributing to this crate.
+I highly appreciate it when you contribute to this crate.
-Also Since my native language is not English my grammar and sentence order will not be perfect.
+Also, since my native language is not English my grammar and sentence order will not be perfect.
 So improving this by correcting these mistakes will help both me and the reader of the docs.

 Check [Contributing](https://github.com/TimonPost/crossterm/blob/master/docs/Contributing.md) for more info about branches and code architecture.